Featured Image by: Nicole DeKhors

 Now, what is the most important reason why you continue to subscribe to [brand]?

-To find out why consumers ended up Cancelling the Subscription they were asked:
+To find out why consumers ended up cancelling the s

 You indicated that you used to subscribe to [brand] but no longer do.
 Which reasons below best describe why?
 Note: Only showing individual brands that were answered by 40 or more respondents.